Paulo-Arce-Dev/my-learning-in-web-development/README.md

-# 🚀 Aprendizaje en Desarrollo Web Frontend
+# 🚀 Frontend Web Development Journey

-¡Hola! 👋 Soy un desarrollador frontend en formación.
+Hi there! 👋 I'm a frontend developer in training.
-Este repositorio es mi bitácora pública donde documento mi progreso **día a día** mientras aprendo desarrollo web frontend de forma autodidacta.
+This repository is my public learning log where I document my **daily progress** as I teach myself web development from scratch.

-### 🧠 ¿Qué vas a encontrar acá?
+### 🧠 What you'll find here

-- 📅 Registro diario de lo que estudio
+- 📅 Daily learning logs
-- 💡 Apuntes técnicos y prácticos
+- 💡 Technical notes and insights
-- 🛠️ Ejercicios, mini proyectos y pruebas de conceptos
+- 🛠️ Exercises, mini-projects, and experiments
-- 🧪 Errores, soluciones y reflexiones
+- 🧪 Mistakes, solutions, and lessons learned
-- 🔗 Recursos útiles que me ayudan a avanzar
+- 🔗 Useful resources that help me along the way

 ---

-### 📚 Tecnologías y conceptos que estoy aprendiendo
+### 📚 Technologies and topics I'm learning

 - HTML5 / CSS3
 - JavaScript (ES6+)
 - TypeScript
 - React
-- Git y GitHub
+- Git & GitHub
 - Responsive Design
-- Accesibilidad web (a11y)
+- Web Accessibility (a11y)
-- Buenas prácticas y arquitectura frontend
+- Frontend best practices and architecture
-- Patrones de diseño
+- Design patterns
-- Herramientas modernas (Vite, ESLint, Prettier, etc.)
+- Modern tools (Vite, ESLint, Prettier, etc.)

 ---

-### 🗓️ ¿Por qué hago esto?
+### 🗓️ Why I'm doing this

-✅ Para mantenerme constante
+✅ To stay consistent
-✅ Para aprender mejor explicando lo que estudio
+✅ To learn better by explaining what I study
-✅ Para mostrar mi evolución como desarrollador
+✅ To track and showcase my growth as a developer
-✅ Para usarlo como referencia futura (y quizá ayudarte también a vos)
+✅ To build a personal knowledge base (and maybe help others too)